Aitia-IIOT/ah5-docs-java-spring/docs/help/certificate-profiles.md

 ![image of the certificate profile hierarchy](../assets/pics/certificate_profiles.png)

-The certificates must contain its profile indentifiers as a Distinguished Name Qualifier (DN).
+The certificates must contain their profile identifiers as a Distinguished Name Qualifier (DN).

 Profile | Identifier
 --- | ---